 Carbohydrates, or carbs, are naturally found in certain foods.
 For example, grains, sweets, starches, legumes and dairy all contain different amounts of carbs.
-Get up to speed on the three types of carbs, and what foods have them.

 When foods and drinks with carbs are digested, the carbs break down into glucose to fuel our cells, and the body's blood glucose, or blood sugar, level rises.
-In people without diabetes, blood sugar levels rise after eating but the body's insulin response keeps levels from rising too high.
+In people without diabetes, blood glucose levels rise after eating but the body's insulin response keeps levels from rising too high.

 How do you count carbs?